nextcloud/user_external/README.md

 3 - Database User Password
 4 - XMPP Domain
 5 - Hashed Passwords in Database (true) / Plaintext Passwords in Database (false)

+**⚠⚠ Warning:** If you need to set *5 (Hashed Password in Database)* to false, your Prosody Instance is storing passwords in plaintext.
+This is insecure and not recommended.
+We highly recommend that you change your Prosody configuration to protect the passwords of your Prosody users. ⚠⚠

 Alternatives
 ------------